BACK

 • Hemp is classified in the division Magnoliophyta , class Magnoliopsida, order Urticales, family Cannabinaceae.

-• The hemp plant is harvested for its fibers, seed, seed meal and seed oil.
+• The hemp plant is harvested for its fibres, seed, seed meal and seed oil.
 Hemp is a distinct variety of the plant species cannabis sativa L.

 • Although both plants are from the species cannabis, hemp contains virtually no THC (delta-9-tetrahydrocannabinol), the active ingredient in marijuana.

-• Hemp cannot be used as a drug because it produces virtually no THC (less than 1%), where marijuana produces between 5 - 20 % THC.
+• Hemp cannot be used as a recreational drug as it produces virtually no THC (approx. 1%), where marijuana produces between 5 - 20+ % THC.

 HOME